quannguyenminh103/image_annotator/README.md

 pip install --upgrade pyqt5_tools

-then simply type labelme on the terminal line, a window will be popped up
+labelme

+///
+Next time, when you come back for annotating.

+You just need to open terminal line, copy and paste these 2 lines:
+///

+conda activate phenogpt2

+labelme

+///
+The application should be popped up.
+If not, ask Quan.
 2) GMDB Dataset
 - It's simply a dataset that contains more than 7,000 images of patients with rare diseases.
 One patient may have multiple images but in terms of longitudal.
 - Each image will have predefined phenotypes, which may be incorrect.
 Your goal is to fix these errors and label the regions.